beorn7/histogram_experiments/README.md

 The experimental approach so far is broadly the following:

 - Define a configurable “resolution”: the number of buckets per power of 10.
-So far, a value of 20 seems to be a good trade-off.
+So far, a value between 20 and 100 seems to be a reasonable range.
 Note that keeping this number the same over time allows merging of histograms, while changing it disrupts that.
 The buckets are then spaced logarithmically, resulting in “weird” bucket boundaries, but every power of 10 will also be a buckte boundary (10ms, 100ms, 1s, 10s, …).
 (The circlllhist idea of spacing buckets linearly within a power of 10 to have “round” numbers could easily be implemented in a very similar way.)
 - The bucketing schema is mirrored for negative observations.
 - Define a “zero bucket” with a fixed width.
 All observations with an absolute